10th Explorations in Ethnography Language and communication

 • Line Møller Daugaard (DK) illuminates the challenges and possibilities of cultural diversity and multilingualism in education.

-At the EELC10 the tradition of interactive workshops is kept alive.
-There will be three roundtables around the themes of ‘Working with stakeholders’, ‘Linguistic Ethnography and research communication’, ‘Critical research from the perspective of LE’.
-A fourth workshop to be centered around posters with the theme of ‘Taking stock of LE’.
+At EELC10 the interactive workshops will consist of three roundtables with the themes ‘Working with stakeholders’, ‘Linguistic Ethnography and research communication’; ‘Critical research from the perspective of LE’, and a fourth one ‘Taking stock of LE’ discussing the posters.